Skip to Content

 Beyond Einstein is another of Kaku’s books that looks at Einstein and how attempts to unite quantum mechanics and general relativity into one theory.

-The main focus of the book is on superstring theory which Kaku suggests could become the unified theory of relativity.
-The theory is no closer to being proved correct today even after Kaku’s book but his work provides an insight into the theory and what it means.
+The main focus of the book is on superstring theory, which Kaku suggests could become the unified theory of relativity.
+The theory is no closer to being proved correct today, even after Kaku’s book, but his work provides an insight into the theory and what it means.

 It’s a book that will make you think and is well worth a read if you enjoy physics and want to learn more about the subject.